vtexdocs/dev-portal-content/docs/guides/Fulfillment/vtex-pick-and-pack/vtex-pick-and-pack-get-order-status-and-information-api.md

 hidePaginationNext: false
 ---

-# VTEX Pick and Pack Get order status and information API
+# VTEX Pick and Pack Get Order Status and Information API

 [VTEX Pick and Pack](link) is a solution to streamline stores’ fulfillment processes by optimizing orders’ picking and packing, and the last-mile delivery.
 The solution is composed of the [VTEX Fulfillment](http://link) and the [Last Mile](link) modules.